 Welcome to version 3.0 of my Excel novel outlining tool.
-I’ve used it successfully for my most recent novels and I’ve done several bug fixes and feature improvements since the previous version.
-Because Version 3.0 has a bunch of changes and improvements, I’ve decided to re-write the instructions from scratch rather than pointing only the changes.
-So, if you are downloading and using version 3.0, you don’t have to look at the previous blog posts for version 1.0 and 2.0.
+I’ve used it successfully for my most recent novels, and I’ve done several bug fixes and feature improvements since the previous version.
+Because Version 3.0 has many changes and improvements, I’ve decided to re-write the instructions from scratch rather than pointing only to the changes.
+So, if you are downloading and using version 3.0, you don’t have to look at the previous blog posts for versions 1.0 and 2.0.

 Version History: